 When is eCTD applicable?

-• It is mandatory for all human drug applications, including pharmaceuticals, biologicals, biosimilars, and generic drugs.
+• It is mandatory for all human drug applications, including pharmaceuticals, biologicals, biosimilars, new chemical entities, and generic drugs.

 • Required for submissions for drug registrations, renewals, and variations.